aryanrajtrangham/Courses_from_priyanshu/Rasa.md

         - Min_value : 0.0
         - Max_value : 1000,000
   - **List**
-    - If you want to store multiplt values in a given slot, (coz by default one slot can store one value at a time..) we can use lists.
+    - If you want to store multiple values in a given slot, (coz by default one slot can store one value at a time..) we can use lists.
     - A list/array for multiple values.
     - Length doesn't matter but if the value is set or not matters.
     - To only store some info.
 For your assistant to use in specific actions or in later stages.
     - Presence & value of the slot will have no influence on how a dialog management model makes the predictions.

-- ### **Slot Types & their influnce on Dialogue Predictions**
+- ### **Slot Types & their influence on Dialogue Predictions**

   - Slot Type     | Value Presence    | Actual Value
       ------------|-------------------|---------------